kptdev/kpt/docs/design-docs/08-package-variant.md

 proposal of deletion (there is no concept of a "Draft" deletion), which the package variant control will do, depending upon the specified deletion policy.

-### Package Revision Metadata
+### `PackageRevision` Metadata

 The package variant controller utilizes Porch APIs.
 This means that it is not just doing a `clone` operation, but in fact creating a Porch `PackageRevision` resource.
 In particular, that resource can contain Kubernetes metadata that is not part of the package as stored in the repository.

-Some of that metadata is necessary for the management of the PackageRevision by the PackageVariant controller - for example, the `ownerRef` indicating which `PackageVariant` created the `PackageRevision`.
-These are not in control of the user.
+Some of that metadata is necessary for the management of the `PackageRevision` by the package variant controller - for example, the `ownerRef` indicating which `PackageVariant` created the `PackageRevision`.
+These are not under the user's control.
 However, the `PackageVariant` resource does make the annotations and labels of the `PackageRevision` available as values that may be controlled during the creation of the `PackageRevision`.
 This can assist in additional automation workflows.